 After the Todo List Service extension is downloaded to her computer, she can add it to her project from the Add Connected Service dialog.

+She then configures the service by supplying the necessary data to the connected service.
+The kind and complexity of the configuration data collected by the extension is determined by the service provider, from a simple user name to possibly far more complex data that is required to modify her

 Implement the service in the app